voucherifyio/sdk-ruby-openapi-based/docs/VouchersApi.md

 api_instance = VoucherifySdk::VouchersApi.new
 code = 'code_example' # String | A unique **code** that identifies the voucher.
 opts = {
-  force: true # Boolean | If this flag is set to `true`, the voucher will be removed permanently.
+  force: true # Boolean | If this flag is set to true, the voucher will be removed permanently.
 Going forward, the user will be able to create another voucher with exactly the same code.
 }

 begin